-Go behind-the-scenes of AMC’s blockbuster zombie drama The Walking Dead and discover how they create the jaw-dropping visual effects.
+Go behind the scenes of AMC’s blockbuster zombie drama The Walking Dead and discover how they create the jaw-dropping (and face chewing) VFX.

-Ever wonder how they create the realistic zombies and effects for The Walking Dead?
+Ever wonder how they create the realistic zombie VFX for The Walking Dead?
 FXGuide.com recently sat down with the show’s visual effects supervisors to get a behind-the-scenes look at how they produce their VFX magic.

-A cool visual effects trick: Stargate’s team has compiled a library of CG zombies that can be added to any scene.
+A cool visual effects workflow hack: Stargate’s team has compiled a library of CG zombies that can be added to any scene.
 This cuts down the number of on-set extras that are needed, making shooting faster and scenes more versatile.

-Check out FXGuide’s full post for a fascinating behind-the-scenes look at The Walking Dead post production process, complete with interesting before and after VFX shots.
-Below, watch the breakdown videos for The Walking Dead’s visual effects:
+Check out FXGuide’s full post for a fascinating behind-the-scenes look at the post-production process of The Walking Dead, complete with interesting before-and-after VFX shots.
+Here are a few VFX breakdown videos from Stargate Studios that explore the blood-and-guts process of creating The Walking Dead’s visual effects: